rohit45k/quotes/README.md

 ### To run this application on your local machine
 Pre-requisite (Node installed on the system)

-1. Either download the project and extract it or clone the project using (git clone ...url)
+1. Either download the project and extract it or clone the project using (git clone https://github.com/rohit45k/quotes.git)
 2. Open the project in the terminal or VS Code (reccomended) and run the command **npm install**
 3. It will start the project on **localhost:3000**